1981 Major League Baseball postseason: (W1) Los Angeles Dodgers vs. (W2) Houston Astros

 This was the first postseason meeting between the Dodgers and Astros.
 The Dodgers rallied from a two-games-to-none series hole to defeat the Astros in five games, and advanced to the NLCS for the fourth time in eight years.

 Game 1 was a pitchers' duel between Houston's Nolan Ryan and Los Angeles' Dave Stewart, which was won by the former as the Astros won on a walk-off two-run home run from Alan Ashby.
-Game 2 was another pitchers' duel between both teams' bullpens that lasted 11 innings, and the Astros would prevail again as Denny Walling won the game for Houston with an RBI single to right field.
+Game 2 was another pitchers' duel between both teams' bullpens that went into extra innings, and the Astros would prevail again as Denny Walling won the game for Houston with an RBI single to right field in the bottom of the eleventh.
 When the series shifted to Los Angeles, the Dodgers got on the board in Game 3, winning 6–1 to avoid a sweep.
 Game 4 was another pitchers duel, this time between the Dodgers' Fernando Valenzuela and the Astros' Vern Ruhle.
 Both pitched a complete game, but Valenzuela took the win as the Dodgers prevailed 2–1 to even the series.
 Game 5 was a pitchers' duel yet again, featuring Ryan for the Astros and Jerry Reuss for the Dodgers.
-Reuss won the duel as he pitched a five-hit shutout as the Dodgers won 4–0.
+Reuss won the duel as he pitched a five-hit complete game shutout as the Dodgers won 4–0.

 In 2017, after joining the American League, the Astros would meet the Dodgers again in the 2017 World Series, which the Astros won in seven games for their first World Series title.